abduljwadhigaig/Network-configuration-automation/README.md

 # Network-configuration-automation
 In this repo an automated network was designed and configured by NETCONF,RESTCONF and Ansible.
+You can choose your preferences.

 <img width="326" alt="image" src="https://user-images.githubusercontent.com/77650507/228006763-23b1025e-ba65-4a56-abb3-14aa5b4cacf9.png">